Home / Resources / Weekly Traffic Dashboard

-Welcome to RAC’s new Weekly Traffic Dashboard.
+Welcome to RAC’s Weekly Traffic Dashboard.
 On this page you’ll find information on the latest rail traffic trends, including a breakdown by commodity: grain & fertilizers (incl. potash); intermodal; forest products; automotive; coal; metals and minerals; and energy, chemicals and plastics.

 New data released every Tuesday – stay up to date with an email subscription.